status-im/subspace-docs/getting-started.md

 In addition to the provider, `Subspace` also accepts an `options` object with settings that can change its behavior:
 - `dbFilename` - Name of the database where the information will be stored (default `'subspace.db'`)
 - `callInterval` - Interval of time in milliseconds to query a contract/address to determine changes in state or balance (default: `undefined`.
 Obtains data every block).
+- `disableSubscriptions` - `Subspace` by default will attempt to use websocket subscriptions if the current provider supports them, otherwise it will use polling because it asumes the provider is an `HttpProvider`.
+This functionality can be disabled by passing `true` to this option. (default: `false`)tionality can be forced by passing `true` to this option. (default: `undefined`)

 ## Reacting to data